 Even if you don’t feel confident about your design skills, you need not be intimidated by the sheer volume of patterns on this site.
 Before downloading anything, make a quick tour of the patterns and either bookmark or open in a new window on your computer any that jump out immediately and inspire you.

-After you’ve looked at everything on the site (this make take several hours), go back over the ones you’ve selected and narrow down the list to those that really grab your attention.
+After you’ve looked at everything on the site (this make take several hours), go back over the ones you’ve selected and narrow down the list to those that grab your attention.
 Download and save your selections to use in creating needlepoint designs.

 02 of 03

 You can easily adapt ideas to make needlepoint designs by painting them yourself on a blank canvas.
 This step-by-step tutorial shows you everything you need to create a hand-painted canvas—from choosing the right paints to solving the most common problems that can occur.

 Here are a few examples of things you will learn.